LolloCappo/LolloCappo/README.md

-## Lorenzo Capponi
+## Hi there 👋

-MSCA-ERA Researcher at the **Faculty of Mechanical Engineering, University of Ljubljana**.
+I am Lorenzo Capponi, MSCA-ERA Researcher at the **Faculty of Mechanical Engineering, University of Ljubljana**.
-Previously at UIUC and at the Università degli Studi di Perugia.
+Previously Postdoc at UIUC.

 I work on experimental structural dynamics — infrared thermography and thermoelasticity, vibration fatigue, blade tip timing, and image-based measurement.
 Most of the code I write for my research ends up here, open source.